Rin24-C/Food-Delivery-App-Analysis-Project/README.md

 - Feb. to May are considerably low.
-    - Ramadan in Pakistan and Bangladesh could have played a factor from March to April.
+    - Ramadan in Pakistan, Bangladesh, and Malaysia could have played a factor in decreased orders from March to April.
+    - Lent in The Philippines, especially during Holy Week, could also have done something similar in February.
     - Another factor is the rising temperature.
       - Summer heat might dissuade delivery riders from accepting more orders.